jac307/MediaArtTutorials/IARTS1T03/WT-W1.md

    > Include your labeled 2D floor plan (JPEG), clearly showing the application of at least two spatial concepts (Blocking, Proxemics, Levels, or Orientation).

 4. **2–3 Screenshots of the 3D Scene**
-   > Choose views that best communicate the spatial relationships of your scene from different perspectives.
+   > Choose views/angles that best communicate the spatial relationships of your scene from different perspectives.

 ➡️ **Export as PDF**
 📄 **Filename:** `Lastname-Firstname-W1-Tutorial.pdf`